-While you age is not necessarily a restriction for dental implants, you overall health and bone density is an important factor we must consider.
-As long as you are in good health and have enough jawbone to support the implants, age should not keep you from getting dental implants.
+While age is not a restriction for dental implants, overall health and bone density is.
+If you are in good health and have enough jawbone to support the implants, your age should not keep you from getting dental implants.
 However, you must be at least 18 and done growing.

 Can I get dental implants for cosmetic purposes only?

-Will dental implants interfere my pacemaker or the metal implants in other parts of my body?
+Will dental implants interfere with my pacemaker or the metal implants in other parts of my body?

-Dental implants are a very safe way to replace missing teeth and they will never interfere with other medical devices in your body.
-However, we will want to know if you have any pre-existing medical conditions or medical implants or devices in your body.
+Dental implants are a very safe way to replace missing teeth.
+They will never interfere with other medical devices in your body.
+However, we need to know if you have any medical conditions or medical implants or devices in your body.
 This is simply to ensure proper coordinated care to keep you safe during every procedure.

 Can I get dental implants if I have osteoporosis?

-Many of our patients wonder if they will qualify for dental implants if they have osteoporosis due to bone density issues.
-While it, and other bone related conditions, may impact the success of your implants, it is best to undergo a consultation and full evaluation first.
-Each patient is a unique case and we will determine the qualification of each patient based on a full exam.
+Many of our patients wonder if they will qualify for dental implants if they have osteoporosis.
+This disease and other bone-related conditions may impact the success of your implants.
+However, you should still undergo a consultation and full evaluation.
+Each patient is a unique case and you may still qualify even if you have certain medical conditions.